amritbhanu/Spark_VCL/README.md

 count -		# No of slaves to be in the cluster or no. of VCL VMs you want to request. duration -	# Duration for each node reservation
 ```
-- Change directory to **cd AutoSpark/Ansible/playbooks** and run **sudo ./slave.sh**.
+- Change directory to **cd AutoSpark/Ansible/playbooks** and run **./slave.sh**.
 Check if any of these tasks are red, if yes then run it again else proceed.
 - After the successful completion of the above setup, you will have to run these commands from the **home directory (cd ~)**.
 ```
 source ~/.bashrc